Kyrock, Kentucky: Education

-Kyrock High School, which was established sometime in the 1920s, was at one point the largest school in the county.
+Kyrock High School, which was established around 1919, was at one point the largest school in the county.
 Kyrock High School joined the county's other rural high schools to merge with Brownsville High School in 1959 to form the Edmonson County High School in Brownsville.
 Since the fall semester of 1959, Kyrock School is the sole educational institution in the area, housing elementary students from the north-central areas of the county; it became the sole elementary institution for all of northern Edmonson County in 1979 following the closure of Sunfish Elementary, as well as the closure of Lincoln Elementary in northeastern Edmonson County earlier that decade.
 Kyrock Junior High School housed grades 1-8 until 1981, when Kyrock Junior High was shut down, and consolidated with Chalybeate Junior High School to form the Edmonson County Middle School in Brownsville.
-Since August 1981, the building that housed the junior high school began housing the then-newly established Kyrock Elementary, which continued to house kindergarten through fifth grade, but then dropping fifth grade in 2004 with the opening of the Edmonson County Fifth/Sixth Grade Center in Brownsville.
+Since August 1981, the building that housed the junior high school began housing the then-newly established Kyrock Elementary, which continued to house kindergarten through fifth grade from then until 2004 (and again for the 2026–27 school year), but then dropping fifth grade in 2004 with the opening of the Edmonson County Fifth/Sixth Grade Center in Brownsville.
 This was done in order to reinstate preschool classes in the county's two present-day elementary schools.
-In 2027, the school will be relocated to a new facility, which will house students in kindergarten through sixth grade; the new facility will be located across from the current facility, which will be preserved.
+In 2027, the school will be relocated to a new facility, which will house students in preschool and kindergarten through sixth grade; the new facility will be located across from the current facility, which will be preserved for community use.

 Transportation

 In addition to the Nolin River, Kyrock was also served with a ferry that connected the town to Whistle Mountain, and eventually to areas along what is now KY 728 into the northeastern portion of the county.
 Ferry service was discontinued around 1958, about five years before the U.S. Army Corps of Engineers impounded Nolin River and completing Nolin River Dam more than a mile north of Kyrock in 1963.
 State Highway 65 (KY 65; now signed as KY 259 since 1961), which connected Kyrock to other communities and areas of the county including Brownsville, was the primary highway in and out of the general area.
 The main street in and out of the town of Kyrock, now Kyrock Road (CR-1051), led 2.4 mi west to KY 65 in Sweeden.

-Today, Kyrock is nothing more than an rural, unincorporated community along a county-maintained road off KY 259 near Sweeden.
+Today, Kyrock is nothing more than a rural, unincorporated community along a county-maintained road off KY 259 near Sweeden.
 Kyrock Road runs from KY 259 in Sweeden to KY 728 just west of Nolin Lake.

+On August 22, 2026, Kyrock Road and Old Kyrock Road, the latter of which connected Kyrock with the Ridgedale and Woodside communities, were dedicated to two fallen veterans that were Kyrock residents before their military service.